wenqili/ml5-documentation-site-dev/src/pages/index.md

 ---
 templateKey: home-page
 title: Friendly Machine Learning for the Web.
+description: >-
+  The library is supported by code examples, tutorials, and sample datasets with an emphasis on ethical computing.
+  Bias in data, stereotypical harms, and responsible crowdsourcing are part of the documentation around data collection and usage.

 image: /img/itay-banner.jpg
 heading: Let’s read a story!Discover how Itay Niv created a story-telling app for children!
-subheading: "This is sub-heading for home page"

 mainpitch:
   title: Why ml5.js?
   description: >
     ml5.js aims to make machine learning approachable for a broad audience of artists, creative coders, and students.
 The library provides access to machine learning algorithms and models in the browser, building on top of TensorFlow.js with no other external dependencies.

-description: >-
-  The library is supported by code examples, tutorials, and sample datasets with an emphasis on ethical computing.
-  Bias in data, stereotypical harms, and responsible crowdsourcing are part of the documentation around data collection and usage.

 intro:
   blurbs: